johnalxndr/raycast-surf-check/README.md

 ## Overview

-Surf Check is a Raycast extension that provides quick access to surf conditions and forecasts for your favorite surf spots.
-Using data from Surfline, this extension allows you to check wave heights, wind conditions, water temperature, and more, all without leaving your Raycast interface.
+Surf Check is a Raycast extension that provides quick access to surf conditions and forecasts for your nearby surf spots.
+Using data from Surfline, this extension allows you to check wave heights, wind conditions, water temperature, and more.

 ## Features

-- View a list of nearby surf spots based on your preferred location
+- View a list of nearby surf spots based on your preferred location (spot ID)
 - See at-a-glance information including wave height, wind conditions, and water temperature
 - Detailed view for each spot with comprehensive surf data
 - Access to forecaster reports and swell information
-- Direct links to Surfline reports for each spot
+- Direct links and quick actions to open Surfline reports for each spot

 ## Screenshots